yonaguska/NodeMcu-BME280-Weather-Station/README.md

 more functions in the BME's API, so I added an altitude line.
 I also wanted to see the rise of fall of the barometric pressure.

+I tried it on a Wemos D1 mini (clone) and found that it works without any modification, but you may find it will need different port drivers.
+I also learned that not all USB cables work for programming; I have one that works great for power but the driver did not see the board when I plugged it in.
+The wiring for the BME280 is identical.

+I cloned this same file on my Mac; so I have one for NodeMCU and another for Wemos.
+This gave me the opportunity to customize the name so I can tell these apart on the LAN.

 The current output of the web display looks like:

      ESP8266 Weather Web Server